pchristianbrown/ruby-cli-lab/personal_finance.md

 - All features listed above
 - Transactions should support debits and credits (+ and - values)

+## Bonus

+- Allow filtering by date
+- Support tracking multiple accounts (i.e. checking / savings), which have many transactions (a given transaction only belongs to one account)
 - The user should be able to quit the command line not lose their transactions.

-## Bonus

-* Allow filtering by date
-* Support tracking multiple accounts (i.e. checking / savings), which have many transactions (a given transaction only belongs to one account)
 * Other ideas you think would be useful!